 This procedure applies to all incident response and allegation activities that occurred in the period of time since the last IMPEP review.
 Incidents and allegations that began in the previous review period are eligible for review if significant activity continued into the current review period.

 This procedure specifically excludes incident response and allegations activities with non-Atomic Energy Act material.
-Incident response or allegation followup actions conducted by or referred to NRC Headquarters personnel for decisions are also excluded from IMPEP reviews.
+Incident response or allegation follow-up actions conducted by or referred to NRC Headquarters personnel for decisions are also excluded from IMPEP reviews.

 Evaluation Procedures

 The principal reviewer should refer to Part III, Evaluation Criteria, of MD 5.6 for specific evaluation criteria.
-The definitions of the terms "Incident" and "Allegation" can be found in the Directive=s Glossary.
+The definitions of the terms "Incident" and "Allegation" can be found in the Directive’s Glossary.

 The reviewer should select a sample of incident responses (approximately 10 cases) to radioactive materials events conducted by the NRC Region or Agreement State that were reported to the NRC Headquarters Operations Center.
 The sample should represent a cross-section of the type of events reported during the review period (i.e., medical, lost/stolen material, transportation, etc.).

-Particular attention should be given to thefts, diversions, or sabotages of risk-significant quantities of radioactive materials reported under the requirements of the Increased Controls (see NRC Order EA-05-090 or equivalent Agreement State requirements).
+Particular attention should be given to thefts, diversions, or sabotages of risk-significant quantities of radioactive materials (Category 1 or 2 quantities) reported under 10 CFR Part 37 or compatible Agreement State requirements.
+Reviewers should also consider reports of suspicious activities made under 37,57(b) or 37.81(c).

 If possible, the reviewer should also select a smaller sample of radioactive materials events that were not reported to the NRC Headquarters Operations Center to determine if the events should have been reported.
-This smaller sample of events should primarily be evaluated with respect to the reporting criteria in FSME Procedure SA-300.
-The reviewer should only evaluate the appropriateness of the response to the event if the event should have been reported under the criteria in FSME Procedure SA-300.
+This smaller sample of events should primarily be evaluated with respect to the reporting criteria in NMSS Procedure SA-300.
+The reviewer should only evaluate the appropriateness of the response to the event if the event should have been reported under the criteria in NMSS Procedure SA-300.

-The reviewer should select a sample of allegations activities (approximately 10 cases) that the NRC Region or Agreement State conducted during the review period.
-The review should select all allegations referred to an Agreement State by NRC for evaluation.
+For Agreement States, the reviewer should select all allegations referred to an Agreement State by NRC for evaluation and a sample of allegations activities that the Agreement State conducted during the review period (approximately 10 total cases).

 For Agreement States, the reviewer will need to consult with the State on the existence of confidentiality agreements (or other similar mechanisms) in place that may limit the review of specific files.
-The State may have to remove certain information from documents to protect the identity of allegers.
+The State may have to remove certain information from documents to protect the identity of concerned individuals.

-For Regions, the reviewer may wish to obtain the latest audit conducted by the NRC=s Agency Allegation Advisor (AAA) to supplement his/her preparation for the review.
-In appropriate cases, the principal reviewer may adopt a portion of the AAA audit to augment the IMPEP report; however, the principal reviewer must perform his/her own independent review of the NRC Region=s response to allegations.
+For Regions, the reviewer should review the latest audit conducted by the NRC’s Agency Allegation Advisor (AAA) to supplement his/her preparation for the review.
+In appropriate cases, the principal reviewer may adopt a portion of the AAA audit to augment the IMPEP report; however, the principal reviewer must perform his/her own independent review of the NRC Region’s response to allegations.
+The reviewer should select all allegations sent to an Agreement State by NRC that required a response to be submitted back to the NRC and the NRC was responsible for communication to the concerned individual.
+The reviewer should select approximately 10 allegation files to review.

 Review Guidelines